You can be sure that your change process will fail if you do not start from the change readiness of your employees.

 6 parameters to assess employees’ readiness for change

 To assess the change readiness of your employees, you need to know the expected change reactions that help you assess their change readiness.
 Here is a brief review of the 6 needs that are typically present in participants.

 1. Understanding: learning to spot readiness for change

-The first thing to identify for employees is the extent to which they understand the change.
-Do they understand why there is a need to change and adjust the familiar?
-For example, do they understand why you suddenly need to change your CRM system?
+The first thing to identify in employees is the extent to which they understand the change.
+Do they understand why there is a need to change the familiar?
+For example, do they understand why you need to change your CRM system now?

-They may feel that the timing is bad for the work they need or are used to doing, and this can be a barrier to create understanding among change participants.
+They may find that the timing is poor for the work they need or are used to doing, and this can be a barrier to getting staff to understand.

 Are employees motivated for the change?
-Can they see how the change can benefit them?
-For example, will they experience increased efficiency in carrying out day-to-day tasks?
+Do they see how the change can benefit them?
+For example, will they experience increased efficiency in carrying out daily tasks?
 Or will the change even help to secure their jobs for the future?

 The motivation may also lie primarily with the company.
-For example, the company may save licences by standardising a system, even if the system will cause more inconvenience for the employees concerned.
-Here, it is not a question of motivating the individual employee in the process, but of explaining why the change is necessary.
+For example, the company may save licences by standardising a system, even though the system will cause more inconvenience for the employees concerned.
+In this case, it is not a question of motivating the individual employee in the process, but of explaining why the change is necessary.
 It should never stop a change process that the individual employee is not motivated, but it is relevant to understand the (lack of) motivation of the participants.

 It is important to involve employees as participants in the change process.
-As a manager, you need to be clear about how different employees can contribute to the change.
-Identify actions for which each employee can be responsible and give them ownership.
+As a leader, you need to be clear about how different employees can contribute to the change.
+Identify actions that each employee can be responsible for and give them ownership.